JoshOrndorff/recipes/text/2-appetizers/1-hello-substrate.md

 }
 ```

 This function essentially does three things.
 First, it uses the [`ensure_signed` function](https://substrate.dev/rustdocs/master/frame_system/fn.ensure_signed.html) to ensure that the caller of the function was a regular user who owns a private key.
-This macro also returns who that caller was.
+This function also returns who that caller was.
 We store the caller's identity in the `caller` variable.

 Second, it prints a message and logs the caller.
 Notice that we aren't using Rust's normal `println!` macro, but rather a special [`print` function](https://substrate.dev/rustdocs/master/sp_runtime/fn.print.html) and [`debug::info!` macro](https://substrate.dev/rustdocs/master/frame_support/debug/macro.info.html).
 The reason for this is explained in the next section.